 This recipe is on my long list of things to do with leftover egg whites.
 This Blueberry Mousse recipe is one of my favourites: so quick and easy to make, and you can make it with virtually any frozen fruit or berries you have in your freezer.
 I've tried it with blackberries and cherries as well!

-- caster sugar
+- caster sugar.

 - large egg white: 1 large egg white weighs approximately 40g.
 Make sure it is safe to use raw egg whites in your part of the world.

-Blueberry Mousse in Under 10 Minutes?
+Method: Blueberry Mousse in Under 10 Minutes

-Add frozen blueberries to a food processor (we are huge fans of Kenwood) and blend a rough puree.
+1. Add frozen blueberries to a food processor (we are huge fans of Kenwood) and blend a rough puree.
 Add sugar and pulse to combine.

-Add the egg white and blitz again until the mixture is smooth and fluffy.
+2. Add the egg white and blitz again until the mixture is smooth and fluffy.
 It will take about 2-3 minutes and the mixture will at least double in volume.
-You may want to stop the processor once in a while and scrape the sides down if the puree is sticking to the sides.
+You may want to stop the processor once in a while and scrape the sides down if the blueberry puree is sticking to the sides.

 Recipe FAQs

 It depends.
 You really need a strong and powerful tool with sharp blades, as we are using frozen blueberries in this recipe.
 Regular liquidisers and smoothie blenders may not do the job here.
 But what you can do, is to add a couple of spoonfuls of Greek yoghurt to the mix and make a delicious Blueberry Frozen Yoghurt.
-Added yoghurt introduces more moisture into the mousse and helps with the blending if your gadget isn’t powerful enough to blitz frozen blueberries on their own.
+Added yoghurt introduces more moisture into the mousse and helps with the blending if your gadget isn't powerful enough to blitz frozen blueberries on its own.

 Other Quick Dessert Recipes